EUMETNET/meteogate-documentation/docs/3-publishing-data.md

   1. channel
       - ```origin``` for messages coming from WIS2 Nodes, or ```cache``` for messages coming from Global Caches.
 Global Caches are part of the WIS 2.0 infrastructure – MeteoGate doesn’t use them directly, but see the [Guide to WIS, Volume II](https://wmo-im.github.io/wis2-guide/guide/wis2-guide-APPROVED.html#_2_4_3_global_cache) if you’d like to know more.
   2. version
-      - Just ```a”``` for now – but we’re ready for breaking changes in years to come such as modifying the structure of the topic hierarchy.
+      - Just ```a``` for now – but we’re ready for breaking changes in years to come such as modifying the structure of the topic hierarchy.
   3. system
       - Just ```wis2``` for now – but WMO may reuse this mechanism for other initiatives?
       - You’re free to re-use this messaging pattern, and the infrastructure you’ve deployed, for other purposes; just use a different value for {system} and the WIS2 Global Services will ignore the messages